 This is just a selection of locations to visit and I hope you find them useful when deciding your day out on Dartmoor.
 What's your favorite place to Picnic on Dartmoor?
 Let us know in the Comments box below!

 You might find our blog on the 10 Best Short Dartmoor Walks useful

-Find out more about Places to visit in Devon in our Devon Guide
+You can find out more about things to do and see in our Devon and Dartmoor Guide